median-man/Gif-Tastic-Gallery/README.md

 ## Educational Purpose

-I'm building this app to gain some practical experience using jQuery's AJAX method.
+I'm building this app to gain some practical experience using jQuery's AJAX method as well as client testing with MochaJS.

+## Testing

+### Setup
+Run `npm i` to install dependencies.

+### Running the tests
+Start a local server on the root directory for the repository.
+Navigate to`http://localhost:<port number>/test/test.html` in your browser.

 ## Links
 * [Gif-Tastic Gallery](https://median-man.github.io/Gif-Tastic-Gallery/)